Karel Philips Spierincks

-Karel Philips Spierincks (many name variations: Spierinckx, Spierinck, Spieringh, Spiringh, Spirinck, Spirinx, Spirin, Carlo Filippo Fiammingo) (c.
-1600 or 1609–1610, in Brussels – 22 May 1639, in Rome) was a Flemish painter who spent his active career in Italy.
+Karel Philips Spierincks (many name variations: Spierinckx, Spierinck, Spieringh, Spiringh, Spirinck, Spirinx, Spirin, Carlo Filippo Fiammingo) (9 March 1598, in Brussels – 22 May 1639, in Rome) was a Flemish painter who spent his active career in Italy.
 He painted mainly landscapes with putti or mythological scenes in a classicizing style which show the influence of François Duquesnoy and Nicolas Poussin as well as religious paintings.

 Life

-The details about Spierincks’ early life and training are uncertain.
-Little information is available on his date of birth.
-He is usually stated to have been born in Brussels c.
-1609–1610.
-However, he is mentioned as a pupil of Michel de Boerdous in Brussels in 1612 and as a master in the Brussels Guild of Saint Luke in 1622.
-It is therefore more likely that he was born around 1600.
-He was in Rome by 1624 and it is believed that he may briefly have been a pupil there of his Flemish compatriot, the landscape painter Paul Bril.
+He is mentioned as a pupil of Michel de Boerdous in Brussels in 1612 and as a master in the Brussels Guild of Saint Luke in 1622.
+He was in Rome by 1622 and it is believed that he may briefly have been a pupil there of his Flemish compatriot, the landscape painter Paul Bril.